-ABN Amro – The fair value of a mortgage #SWI2017
+ABN Amro – The Fair Value of a Mortgage #SWI2017

 On first sight residential mortgages seem like simple collateralised loans: The bank loans the customer the money to buy a house; And the customer pays back the mortgage over a period of 30 years by monthly instalments, which include interest.
 The value of such a mortgage as of today could simply be determined by discounting the monthly payments with today’s interest rates.
 However, mortgages have embedded optionality’s for a client which makes them much more complex.
-Two common examples of these optionality’s are:
+Two common examples of these optionalities are:

 - The prepayment option: This option allows the client to early repay (part of) the loan at any point in time.
 Prepayments result in a loss of interest for the bank and decrease the value of the mortgage.

-- The take-along option: If a client decides sell the house, the client can either use the money to pay-off the mortgage or the client can take along the mortgage to finance a new house.
+- The take-along option: If a client decides to sell the house, the client can either use the money to pay-off the mortgage or the client can take along the mortgage to finance a new house.

 The client behaviour regarding these options is strongly influenced by many factors such as interest rates, legislation and economic factors.
 To give an example: In 2006 mortgages were offered at an interest rate of 6% and clients would get about 4% interest on their savings account.
-Legislation in the Netherlands allows a customer to deduct the payed interest for a mortgage from his or her taxes, lowering the effective interest rate on the mortgage from 6% to 3% (if the customer pays 50% taxes over its income).
+Legislation in the Netherlands allows a customer to deduct the paid interest for a mortgage from his or her taxes, lowering the effective interest rate on the mortgage from 6% to 3% (if the customer pays 50% taxes over its income).
 In 2006 it was, therefore, logical for the client to keep his or her money on the savings accounts (earning 4%) instead of pre-paying the mortgage (saving 3%).
-As of today (2016) the same customer, however, earns 0.7% on his or her savings account because of the historically low interest rates.
+As of today (2016) the same customer, however, earns 0.7% on his or her savings account because of the historically low-interest rates.
 The rate on the mortgage has remained unchanged (effectively still 3%) because the client fixed the rate for 20 years in 2006.
 Therefore, today the same rational client will use savings to pre-pay the mortgage, which is the exact opposite behaviour as compared to 2006.

 So what does this mean for the bank?
-In order to have valued the mortgage and manage its risk properly back in 2006, the bank should have considered that client behaviour in 2016 is significantly different due to a low interest rate environment.
+In order to have valued the mortgage and manage its risk properly back in 2006, the bank should have considered that client behaviour in 2016 is significantly different due to a low-interest-rate environment.
 The bank has complex mathematical models in place in order to make such predictions on future client behaviour.
 The development of such models typically includes numerous mathematical techniques including stochastic calculus, regressions on historical data and Monte Carlo simulations over future interest rate paths.

-In order to challenge the banks current models we are looking for candidates who have a strong analytical background, who think in a structured and logical way, and who can inspire other people!
+In order to challenge the banks’ current models, we are looking for candidates who have a strong analytical background, who think in a structured and logical way, and who can inspire other people!